dan-wells/fastpitch/README.md

 `--hop-length` passed to `prepare_dataset.py`.

-For a multi-speaker FastPitch model, pass a `--speaker-ids` file matching that used with `train.py` and specify a target speaker ID using `--speaker N` to synthesize all utterances in the same target speaker's voice.
-If `test_meta.txt` includes a `speaker` field then this will take precedence, and individual utterances can be synthesized each using a different speaker's voice.
+For a multi-speaker FastPitch model, pass a `--speaker-ids` file matching that used with `train.py` and include a `speaker` field in `test_meta.txt` to synthesize utterances with the appropriate voices.
+Alternatively, pass `--speaker <speaker_id>` to override and synthesize all utterances using a single speaker's voice.
 The same also applies to the `--lang-ids` and `--language` flags for multi-lingual models.

 If your model checkpoint uses depthwise separable convolutional layers, then also pass `--use-sepconv` to `inference.py`.
 Likewise, if trained with monotonic